neoforged/Documentation/docs/resources/reloadlisteners.md

 }
 ```

-And then simply access your values like so:
+And then simply access your values like so (of course making sure that key actually exists):

 ```java
 MyObject myObject = MyReloadListener.INSTANCE.get(Identifier.fromNamespaceAndPath("mymod", "example"));